gogocat/dataBind/README.md

 - micro component base - dataBind's component concept is not aim to be as small as a `<p>` tag seen in some library

 ## What's next?
+- Remove jQuery dependency
-The next major version, already on the way, will implement dataBind with native web component.
+- The next major version, already on the way, will implement dataBind with native web component.
 This will make micro component concept super easy, truely portable and really fast.

 ----
 ## LICENSE